Strong Duality for a Multiple-Good Monopolist: Introduction

-\item A particularly simple special case of our characterization result pertains to the optimality of the grand-bundling mechanism.
-Theorem~\ref{bundlingtheorem} implies that the mechanism that offers the grand bundle at price $p$ is optimal {\em if and only if} the measure $\mu$ satisfies a pair of stochastic domination conditions.
-In particular, if $Z$ are the types who cannot afford the grand bundle and $W$ the types who can, then our equivalent condition to grand-bundling optimality states that $\mu_-$ (the negative part of $\mu$) restricted to $Z$ should convexly dominate $\mu_+$ (the positive part of $\mu$) restricted to $Z$, and $\mu_+$ restricted to $W$ should ``second-order stochastically dominate'' $\mu_-$ restricted to $W$.
-Already our characterization of grand-bundling optimality settles a long line of research in the literature, which only obtained sufficient conditions for the optimality of grand-bundling.
+A particularly simple special case of our characterization result pertains to the optimality of the grand-bundling mechanism.
+See Theorem~\ref{grandbundlingtheorem}.
+We show that the mechanism offering the grand bundle at price $p$ is optimal {\em if and only if} measure $\mu$ satisfies a pair of stochastic dominance conditions.
+In particular, if $Z$ are the types who cannot afford the grand bundle and $W$ the types who can, then offering the grand bundle for $p$ is optimal if and only if the following conditions hold: \begin{itemize}[label={-},leftmargin=10pt] \item $\mu_-\vline_Z$, the negative part of $\mu$ restricted to $Z$, stochastically dominates $\mu_+\vline_Z$, the positive part of $\mu$ restricted to $Z$, with respect to all convex increasing functions; \item $\mu_+\vline_W$ stochastically dominates $\mu_-\vline_W$ with respect to all concave increasing functions. \end{itemize} Already our characterization of grand-bundling optimality settles a long line of research which only obtained sufficient conditions for the optimality of grand-bundling.

-\item In turn, we illustrate the power of our characterization of grand-bundling optimality with Theorems~\ref{nuniform} and~\ref{nuniform-notbundling}, two results that are interesting on their own right.
+In turn, we illustrate the power of our characterization of grand-bundling optimality with Theorems~\ref{nuniform} and~\ref{nuniform-notbundling}, two results that are interesting on their own right.
 Theorem~\ref{nuniform} generalizes the corresponding result of~\cite{Pavlov11} from two to an arbitrary number of items.
 We show that, for any number of items $n$, there exists a large enough $c$ such that the optimal mechanism for $n$ i.i.d. uniform $[c,c+1]$ items is a grand-bundling mechanism.
 While maybe an intuitive claim, we do not see a direct way of proving it.
-Instead, we utilize Theorem~\ref{bundlingtheorem} and construct intricate couplings establishing the stochastic domination conditions required by our theorem.
+Instead, we utilize Theorem~\ref{grandbundlingtheorem} and construct intricate couplings establishing the stochastic dominance conditions required by the theorem.
 In view of Theorem~\ref{nuniform}, our companion theorem, Theorem~\ref{nuniform-notbundling}, seems even more surprising.
-We show that in the same setting of $n$ i.i.d. uniform $[c,c+1]$ items, for any fixed $c$ it holds that, for sufficiently large $n$, the optimal mechanism {\em is not} (!) a grand-bundling mechanism.
+We show that in the same setting of $n$ i.i.d. uniform $[c,c+1]$ items, for any fixed $c$ it holds that, for all sufficiently large $n$, the optimal mechanism {\em is not} (!) a grand-bundling mechanism.
 See Section~\ref{bundlingsection} for the proofs of these results.